linux-kdevops/kdevops-history/README.md

 ### The vagrant use case

-This will remove the hosts entries for two hosts, kdevops and kdevops-dev.
+This will remove the hosts entries for two hosts, kdevops and kdevops-dev, and then it adds the hosts using the output from `vagrant ssh-config`.
+The output from the command `vagrant ssh-config` is processed by the script, to allow further extensions.

-This is typically how vagrant first removes the host entries it is about to provide an update for.
-In this case a backup file is going to be used.
+A backup file is used, just for safe measures.

 ```
 update_ssh_config.py \
 	~/.ssh/config \
 	--backup_file ~/.ssh/config.bk \
-	--remove kdevops,kdevops-dev
+	--remove kdevops,kdevops-dev \
+	--addvagranthosts
 ```

-Vagrant typically follows up and adds each host entry.
-The easy way to do this is to just run `vagrant ssh-config` and append this to your configuration.
-However, if modifications are needed beyond what vagrant provides, additional work is required.

-Contrary to the terraform use case we don't two operations to have to backups of the file since historically we started with the script only running for the removal operation, and the addition was done using an append command directly from the command line.
+Contrary to the terraform use case we don't perform two operations, and so we only use one backup file.
+This is tested under the test case:

+  * `test_0009_add_hosts_vagrant_emulate_top()`

 ## The terraform use case